fan2/mkdocs/docs/blog/posts/elf/plt-puts-r2debug.md

 0xffff9832ae70
 ```

+The result is entirely consistent with our earlier research.

 Nothing is out of the ordinary.
-So far, everything is working as expected.
+Everything is working out as expected.